By Michelle Duclos, MA, ATC, LAT, CES

 - A decrease or complete loss of muscle function

-Most muscle strains can be successfully treated at home.
+Most muscle strains can be successfully treated by using the RICE method at home.
 The most frequently used, and most effective treatment for minor muscle strains is the RICE method.
 At home you may use the following treatments:

 - Rest: avoid using your muscle for a few days, especially if movement causes an increase in pain